 - Course Leader, LLM International Law

 - United Nations Law (LLM)

 - Public International Law (LLB)

-Prof. Roscini's current research areas include the international law of armed conflict (in particular, cyber warfare), the use of force in international relations, nuclear non-proliferation law, the history of international law.
+Prof. Roscini's current research areas include the international law of armed conflict, the use of force in international law, international cyber security law, nuclear non-proliferation law, the history of international law.
 Prof. Roscini welcomes PhD proposals in these and related fields.